01386 833050

 The emphasis is on timing and clarity rather than strength.

-It is primarily used to:
+The whip is typically used to:

 Driving disciplines are governed by strict welfare rules.
 Excessive or inappropriate use of the whip can lead to penalties, disqualification or suspension.